Spemann–Mangold organizer: Discovery

-To test this hypothesis, Spemann, along with Hilde Mangold, performed experiments between 1921 and 1922 using embryos from Triturus cristatus and Triturus taeniatus that were undergoing gastrulation.
-The experiment performed resembled the one done in 1918, however instead of a homoplastic transplantation they used embryos from two species of newt that are closely related.
+To test this Spemann's hypothesis, one of his PhD students, Hilde Mangold, performed experiments between 1921 and 1922 using embryos from Triturus cristatus and Triturus taeniatus that were undergoing gastrulation.
+The experiment performed resembled the one done in 1918, however instead of a homoplastic transplantation she used embryos from two species of newt that are closely related.
 One of the benefits of using the cristatus and taeniatus embryos was that the cristatus embryo cells lacked pigment so the fate of the transplant could be easily tracked when placed among the pigmented taeniatus cells.
 A piece from the upper blastopore lip was removed from the cristatus embryo and transplanted into a ventral region of presumptive epidermis in the taeniatus embryo, away from the developing host blastopore.
-Following this transplant, they observed the formation of a secondary embryonic primordium, consistent with their previous work.
+Following this transplant, she observed the formation of a secondary embryonic primordium, consistent with their previous work.
 This secondary embryo had the normal features of the primary embryo, including structures such as the neural plate and notochord, although they lagged slightly in development.
 Sectioning of the embryo showed that cells from the transplant were incorporated into the mesoderm, the neural plate, and constituted almost the entire notochord of the secondary embryo.
 It was further shown that the neural plate was almost entirely composed of cells from the host taeniatus embryo.
 These experiments concluded that a piece of the upper blastopore lip can be transplanted into the indifferent tissue of another embryo and induce the host tissue into the formation of a secondary embryo, therefore implicating the transplanted tissue as an "organization center".

-The discovery of the Spemann-Mangold Organizer is considered one of the most influential findings in the field of developmental biology and resulted in Hans Spemann being awarded the Nobel Prize in 1935 for his work.
+The discovery of the Spemann–Mangold Organizer is considered one of the most influential findings in the field of developmental biology and resulted in Hans Spemann being awarded the Nobel Prize in 1935 for his work (Mangold tragically died before the Nobel prize was awarded, thus was not eligible).
 The mechanisms of how this organizer operates has been the subject of decades of follow up research.